-By the 3rd week of January over 25% of people that started the New Year with a resolution have already broken it.
+By the 3rd week of January over 25% of people that started the new year with a resolution have already broken it.

 The most critical component to creating permanent change is to engage both the soul and the ego.
-Now is a great time to look over your resolutions, dream bigger, revise your plan, and tap on fears and limiting beliefs about your ability to draw circumstances, people, and resources to you in order to fulfill them.
+Now is a great time to look over your resolutions, dream bigger, revise your plan and tap on the fears and limiting beliefs about your ability to draw circumstances, people, and resources to you in order to fulfill them.

 Here’s a quote from Rabbi Ted Falcon about this time of year:

 We enter this New Year with hopefulness.
 The energy signature of “hopeful” opens and aligns us with possibilities of what may be.
 To be an active participant in realizing these possibilities (in ourselves, for humanity, for the planet), we can use the energy of hope to propel us into the higher vibrations of Consciousness, like the gravitational force of the Sun slinging the Earth into a New Year.
 From this place, from this higher consciousness, we illuminate creative solutions that we hadn’t yet been able to see.

 It is through clarifying and supporting our Sacred Intentions that we sustain the opening to vibrations of higher consciousness.
 We cannot uplift and transform ourselves by New Year’s Resolutions alone.
 In fact, resolutions create a resistance to the very hopefulness we are wanting to bring forward.
 We must cultivate our own sacred intentions as a touchstone that draws us to the fulfillment of our hopes and dreams for the New Year.
 Hopefulness pairs well with Sacred Intention; hopefulness creates the opening and Sacred Intention becomes the Way.